Muritavo/webpack-microfrontend-scripts/README.md

 - [ ] Allow webpack manipulation from the base folder of the application
 - [ ] Allow any index.EXT file to be used as entrypoint
 - [ ] **Support Module federation**
+- [ ] Setup precaching of the application with custom service worker
+- [ ] Allow multiple microfrontends being developed together

 ## Optimizations
 - [ ] Separate the CSS from JS source (replace the style-loader by the mini-css-extract-plugin)